Durwood J. Zaelke

 Ken Markowitz is the Managing Director of the INECE Secretariat, the Founder and President of Earthpace LLC, and Senior Climate Change Consultant to Akin Gump Strauss Hauer & Feld.
 Mr. Markowitz leads international initiatives among regulators, business and international organizations to strengthen compliance, improve investor confidence and ensure environmental integrity in the emissions trading systems and other climate change regulatory programs.

-Mr. Markowitz serves on the adjunct faculty of the Washington College of Law, as a senior fellow at the University of California, Santa Barbara Bren School of Environmental Science and Management, as a co-chair of the IUCN Commission on Environmental Law’s specialist group on compliance and enforcement, and as co-chair of the American Bar Association Clean Tech and Climate Change Committee.
+Mr. Markowitz serves on the adjunct faculty of the Washington College of Law, as a senior fellow at the University of California, Santa Barbara Bren School of Environmental Science and Management, and as co-chair of the American Bar Association Clean Tech and Climate Change Committee.
+Ken is Chair of IUCN’s World Commission on Environmental Law Specialist Group on Compliance and Enforcement.
 He previously served as a senior attorney at U.S. EPA, and in private practice as an environmental lawyer.

 He earned his B.B.A. in finance from Emory University in 1985 and his J.D. in 1989 from American University’s Washington College of Law.